European shares retreat after weak German data

 By Sudip Kar-Gupta

-BES fell 5.2 percent as investors highlighted the difficulty facing the bank’s new chief executive - Vitor Bento - in having to explain how Portugal’s biggest bank will recover nearly a billion euros lent to family-controlled firms.

-Some analysts said the European stock market could flatline in the near term although the longer-term outlook remained positive given the steps taken by the European Central Bank to boost the region’s economy.
+Some analysts said the market could flatline in the near term although the longer-term outlook remained positive given the recent steps taken by the European Central Bank to boost the region’s economy.

 European stock markets fell after German industrial output declined by 1.8 percent on the month in May, its biggest drop in more than two years, confounding expectations of unchanged industrial output in Europe’s powerhouse.